 Where general PDF tools fall short for civil work

 A typical civil engineering review involves opening multiple drawings simultaneously: a plan view, a profile section, a cross-section detail, and often a utility overlay.
 The user pans across long horizontal extents (kilometers of road centerline scaled into a paper sheet), zooms in on station-specific details, and toggles between drawings to verify alignment.
 Adobe Acrobat, Foxit, and macOS Preview each handle individual drawings, but the speed of context switching is where they fall short.
-Opening a second drawing tab takes 5-15 seconds.
+Opening a second drawing in those tools takes 5-15 seconds.
 Zooming into a specific station after a long pan often triggers a re-render lag.
 For the field-side review at 7am before a contractor walkthrough, that lag is the difference between a fluent review and a stuttering one.
-Civil engineers also frequently work with PDFs that contain layered overlays (existing utilities, proposed utilities, traffic control phases) — and many free PDF viewers do not render layers correctly.
+Civil engineers also frequently work with PDFs that contain layered overlays (existing utilities, proposed utilities, traffic control phases), and many free PDF viewers do not render layers correctly.

 How Ncored handles civil engineering drawing sets

-Ncored is built for the daily heavy-PDF review workflow common to civil engineers and architects alike: open multiple large drawings simultaneously, pan and zoom across long extents smoothly, toggle PDF layer visibility for utility and phase overlays, and mark up with annotations that survive when sent to a contractor on a different PDF tool.
-Specifically for civil work, the layer panel exposes the layered structure of AutoCAD Civil 3D and OpenRoads exports, the measurement tool calibrates to drawing scale for distance and area calculations, and the multi-drawing tab structure keeps the plan-profile-cross-section workflow fluid.
-Pricing is €12.99/month or €79.99/year — a flat per-seat price that does not change based on which features you use.
-Mac and Windows, 14-day trial, no credit card required.
+Ncored is built for the daily heavy-PDF review workflow common to civil engineers and architects alike: open multiple large drawings at once in separate windows, pan and zoom across long extents smoothly, open layered utility and phase overlays and display them cleanly, and mark up with annotations that survive when sent to a contractor on a different PDF tool.
+Specifically for civil work, layered AutoCAD Civil 3D and OpenRoads exports open and render cleanly (layer show/hide is on the roadmap), full-text search jumps you straight to a station or detail callout across a multi-sheet set, and opening each drawing in its own window keeps the plan-profile-cross-section workflow fluid.
+Pricing is €12.99/month or €79.99/year, a flat per-seat price that does not change based on which features you use.
+Apple Silicon Mac (macOS Big Sur 11+) and Windows, with a 14-day full-feature trial you can start with nothing to enter, no signup or email, until the trial ends and you set up a licence.
+It opens AutoCAD, Revit, and ArchiCAD exports the same way, so civil teams sharing drawings with architects stay on one viewer.

 Try the 14-day free trial